-Governance & Direction
+Governance and Direction

-The Company's Committee Members provide many & appropriate skills for the benefit of the Company and ultimately the Church.
+We have adapted to the world of virtual meetings.
+We successfully navigated lockdowns and social distancing.
+Despite what might be seen as difficulties the Company's Committee Members continued to provide many and appropriate skills for the benefit of the Company and ultimately the Church.
 In my view the Church is richly blessed by the contribution made by these willing and volunteer professionals and I record here my thanks to them.
-In the last 12 months the Committee has continued to work on its own structure and development.
-It assesses its skills & performance against pre-determined criteria.
-The Risk and Audit sub-committees have been further developed.
+In the last 12 months the Committee has continued to assess and monitor, to plan and to lead and guide.
+It assesses its skills and performance against pre-determined criteria.
+The Risk and Audit sub-committees have been diligent in their tasks.
 The Committee has continued the process of developing and reviewing all the Company's policies.